ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

    source ./hacking/env-setup

-This script modifies the PYTHONPATH enviromnent variables (along with a few other things), which will be temporarily set as long as your shell session is open.
+This script modifies the ``PYTHONPATH`` environment variables (along with a few other things), which will be temporarily set as long as your shell session is open.

 Testing the Pull Request